References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Bond levels are calculated based on the amount of time a licence has been held and if this is less than a year, the new bond will remain at the current amount/percentage.
 Please note that there are various factors that can influence the level of bond required and the full policy on bonding can be viewed here.

-These are licensable sales made under your own ATOL, through other firms appointed to act as agent making sales on your behalf.
+These are licensable sales made under your own ATOL, through other businesses appointed to act as agent making sales on your behalf.
 It is a requirement for written agency agreements to be in place, which in addition to any general terms you may have, must contain certain terms required by ATOL Standard Terms.
 These can be found on the ATOL Compliance - Agency Agreements page.

 Read all @UK_CAA